gentnerlab/django-broab/README.rst

    SpikeTrains in the database should be sufficient for the vast majority of queries while also keeping the size of the SpikeTrain table down by an order of magnitude.
-3. Epochs do not exist in django-mr-anderson.
+3. Epochs do not exist in Broab.
 Rather, Events have an optional "duration" field.
 This is consistent with proposed changes to Neo.

 Future goals
 -----------

-1. Write a neo.io.MrAndersonIO for a clean export/import to and from any Neo-supported file format
+1. Write a neo.io.BroabIO for a clean export/import to and from any Neo-supported file format